danielharrell/LectFall2015/Question.md

 the lecture to follow, and what to make of where it goes.
 I do know I've divided it into two parts.
-In the first part, I will use my example of a clearly prosaic question---what did you have for lunch today?---to reflect on one feature of questions that I find at once essential yet puzzling, even paradoxical.
+In the first part, I will use my example of a clearly prosaic question---what did you have for lunch today?---to reflect on a feature of questions I find at once essential yet puzzling, even paradoxical.
 Then, in the second part of the lecture, I will use my example of a seemingly profound question---why is there something rather than nothing?---to try to solve the